hmgtech/Requirents-For-Darknet/README.md

 # After Labeling  the image we need to download darknet repository.
 Clone this : https://github.com/AlexeyAB/darknet

+# We also need to download pre-trained weights for training purpose.
+to download this: Link: https://pjreddie.com/media/files/darknet53.conv.74 (153 MB)

-# After downloading darknet:
+# After downloading darknet and pretrained weights:
-we need to extract the it.
+we need to extract darknet and paste "darknet53.convo.74.weights" in darknet folder.
 And we have to make it.

+After make, we need to modify yolov3-custom, obj.names, obj.data, coco.names, train.txt, test.txt.
+"data/obj" folder will contain our images and labels.

 # generate_train.py will generate train.txt file